Is your service button battery safe?

 Early signs/symptoms:

-- Blue dye on hands, mouth (Energizer have developed new 20mm batteries that releases blue dye on contact with water)
+- Blue dye on hands, mouth (Energizer have developed new 20mm batteries that releases blue dye on contact with saliva)

 - An episode of gagging or choking (the battery may have been swallowed)